 - Add products to sell

 - Add/customize the theme of your Shopify store

 - Purchase/Add a domain name

 Purchase A Domain Name:

 A unique domain name gives your store an identity that will make it easily discoverable.
 Your buyers can directly find your store by typing your domain name the same as we type https://www.facebook.com/ to go to Facebook instead of finding it on google every single time.

-If you pay attention to the registration page, you are given a default domain name based on the store name you choose.
-You can keep the same domain if you want but it’s a good idea to purchase a domain that fits the criteria of a standard domain name and is more relatable to the business category you are going to sell from.
+If you pay attention to the registration page, you are given a default domain name based on your chosen store name.
+You can keep the same domain if you want, but purchasing a domain that fits the criteria of a common domain name and is more relatable to the business category you will sell from is a good idea.

 You can purchase a domain name directly at Shopify from several domain registrars.
-The pricing varies depending on the provider you choose and the type of name you choose for example .com, .net, .org, and so on.
-The standard pricing of a domain name should be around $10-$20.
+The pricing varies depending on the provider you choose and the type of name you choose, for example, .com, .net, .org, etc. The standard pricing of a domain name should be around $10-$20.

 - Shopify Themes:

 Shopify themes give your store a personal touch.
 Choosing an attractive theme with vibrant colors and engaging images is important to showcase your store as a professional and high-quality shopping spot.